 - Payment to Government is Current tax + Dividend distribution tax

-- Replacement and expansion is Retained earning + Depreciation + Deferred tax
+- Towards replacement and expansion is Retained earning + Depreciation + Deferred tax

 RISKS CONCERNS AND THREATS